-Cymbalta delayed-release capsules is used for:
+Cymbalta delayed-release capsules are used for:

-Cymbalta delayed-release capsules is a serotonin-norepinephrine reuptake inhibitor (SNRI).
+Cymbalta delayed-release capsules are a serotonin-norepinephrine reuptake inhibitor (SNRI).
 It works by restoring the balance of certain natural substances in the brain (serotonin and norepinephrine), which helps to improve certain mood problems and manage pain.

 Do NOT use Cymbalta delayed-release capsules if:

 - you are allergic to any ingredient in Cymbalta delayed-release capsules

 - you have severe kidney problems, chronic liver disease, or cirrhosis